 Paulette is a Licensed Independent Social Worker with supervision designation and a Licensed Independent Chemical Dependency Counselor.
 Additionally, she obtained specialized training and certification as a family development specialist and financial social worker, which has provided her with awareness and intervention strategies for dealing with challenging family issues.
 She earned her Bachelor and Master Depress in Social Work at Youngstown State University, graduated summa cum laude, and was inducted into several honorary organizations.
 She interned at Meridian Community Services and the Mahoning County Juvenile Justice Center, wherein she practiced the skillful application of core coping skills for individuals and families within the systematic understanding of families.
 More recently, she was acknowledged for her continued volunteer experiences with Youngstown State University as a field educator.
 She has also provided solution-focused clinical services as an effective counselor, psychotherapist, and educator to clients through the Mahoning Valley.

-Shannon Fahy is a Licensed Independent Social Worker, earning a Master’s Degree in Social Work from the Ohio State University.
+Shannon Fahy is a Licensed Independent Social Worker with Supervision designation, earning a Master’s Degree in Social Work from the Ohio State University.
 She also studied social and political conditions in Belfast, Northern Ireland, and has worked as a therapist for over 10 years with children, adolescents, and adults, most of whom have experienced significant trauma.
 Her specialties include depression, anxiety, trauma (including domestic violence and sexual assault), self-injury, body image and self-esteem, relationship issues, and women’s issues.
 Shannon is trained in the use of Eye Movement Desensitization and Reprocessing (EMDR) a highly specialized therapy that has impressive results in helping people overcome trauma.
 She also conducts trainings in cultural competence, domestic violence, self-injury, trauma informed care, and other areas related to mental health.
 Using a non-judgmental approach in her work, and considering how history, life experiences, and societal messages impact one’s capacity for growth, Shannon looks for the strengths that all people have and helps them to empower themselves.

 Tina Bigowsky is a Licensed Professional Clinical Counselor with over 14 years of experience in counseling children and adults of all ages.
 She has treated those who have depression, anxiety, mood changes, grief, trauma, difficulty in relationships, poor school performance, low self esteem, and issues unique to women.
 Feeling happier, improving communication skills, becoming a better parent, setting healthy boundaries and finding ways to deal better with the stressors of everyday life are goals that Tina has helped others to achieve.
 Tina has a Master’s Degree in Education/Community Counseling.
 She volunteers her time as a liaison to prospective transplant recipients, supports Relay for Life, and is an advocate for no-kill animal shelters and the ASPCA.